-Your dashboards
+Your metrics

-look amazing!
+look IMPRESSIVE!

 oh, wow!

-(Such a shame, you can’t trust them!)
+(Such a shame, you don’t trust the data behind them!)

-(the trust issues, not looks)
+(the trust issues, not the impressiveness)

 But first, let me introduce myself: